SiminaB/Fdr-regression/README.md

-#README for FDR-regression project
+#README for FDR-regression repository

-This folder contains the code to fully reproduce the simulations and data analysis in the paper "A direct approach to false discovery rate regression" by SM Boca and JT Leek.
+This folder contains the code to fully reproduce the simulations and data analysis in the paper "A regression framework for the proportion of true null hypotheses" by SM Boca and JT Leek.

 ##simulations.Rnw